arnhazra/lenstack/README.md

 #### NFT Studio
 A NFT management application that uses Ethereum Blockchain to create and manage prototypes.

-#### Pay
-An app that simplifies MATIC transfers, enabling seamless transactions between accounts on the Polygon network.

 #### Swap
 Effortlessly trade ERC-20 tokens with our platform, ensuring seamless transactions within the Ethereum ecosystem.

+#### Wallet
+An app that simplifies MATIC transfers, enabling seamless transactions between accounts on the Polygon network.

 ### What is the cost of using this platform ?